kamoke1207/momentum-increasing-batch-size/additional_experiments_for_rebuttal/README.md

 These results demonstrate that increasing batch size reaches the same gradient norm threshold using significantly fewer stochastic gradient computations, particularly for lower thresholds.
 This supports the practical and theoretical relevance of increasing batch size strategies, particularly in realistic nonconvex optimization settings where constant batch size assumptions are often not feasible.

-We promise to add the above discussion to the main body in the revised manuscript.
+We will incorporate the above findings and discussion into the revised version of the manuscript.